Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Introduction and motivation

 where $u(x,t)$ represents the cell population density, $v(x,t)$ denotes the chemoattractant concentration, $d_1, d_2$ are the diffusion coefficients for cells and chemical respectively, $\chi$ quantifies the chemotactic sensitivity, while $\alpha$ and $\beta$ represent the production and degradation rates of the chemoattractant.
 This minimal yet profound formulation successfully captures the self-organized aggregation patterns observed in microbial systems, particularly in the social amoeba {\it Dictyostelium discoideum}.

 The Keller-Segel system and its variants have garnered significant attention due to their wide-ranging applications in biology, medicine, and related disciplines.
 Over the past decades, extensive theoretical research has been devoted to analyze these models, driven by their relevance to critical biological processes such as bacterial aggregation, immune response dynamics, and cancer metastasis.
-For a comprehensive overview of the mathematical developments and applications, we refer the reader to the reviews by Bellomo et al. \cite{bellomo2015}, Horstmann \cite{horstmann2003}, Lankeit \cite{lankeit2020} and Hillen \cite{hillen2009} along with the references therein.
+For a comprehensive overview of the mathematical developments and applications, we refer the articles by Bellomo et al. \cite{bellomo2015}, Horstmann \cite{horstmann2003}, Lankeit and Winkler \cite{lankeit2020} along with the references therein.

-The qualitative behavior of solutions to the Keller-Segel system in bounded domains exhibits a striking dependence on spatial dimension.
+The qualitative behavior of solutions to the Keller-Segel system in a bounded domains exhibits a striking dependence on spatial dimension.
 As thoroughly documented in Horstmann's review \cite{horstmann2003} regarding system \eqref{1.6} and related models, the solution dynamics vary dramatically with dimension.
 In one-dimensional settings, Osaki and Yagi \cite{osaki2001} established the global existence of solutions for all initial data.
 The two-dimensional case presents a more delicate picture: solution behavior is governed by a critical mass threshold, with subcritical initial masses yielding global existence while supercritical masses lead to finite-time blow-up.
 These foundational blow-up results for the minimal Keller-Segel system \eqref{1.6} emerged through a series of works spanning during 1990s and early 2000s.
-Subsequent research has developed various model modifications that ensure existence of global solution, thereby enabling the study of long-term post-aggregation dynamics.
+Subsequent research has developed various model modifications that ensure existence of global classical solution, thereby enabling the study of long-term post-aggregation dynamics.

 The classical Keller-Segel model with logistic source of the form,